cloudfoundry/routing-release/README.md

   $ cf create-shared-domain tcp.cfapps.example.com --router-group default-tcp
   ```

+> **WARNING**: Configuring an app to use the same port as the HAProxy health
+> check port will result in periodic 503 errors from the TCP router when trying
+> to reach the app.
+Ensure the reservable port range does not include the
+> HAProxy health check port.

 #### Capacity Limits for Ports and TCP Routes
 One port is dedicated for each TCP route in CF; in other words, TCP routes may not share ports.